ramashanker/aws/certification/day13/Concept.md

     With a local secondary index that has UserId as its partition key and DateCreated as its sort key, you can retrieve a user’s articles sorted by date created.

     |UserId(Partition Key) | DateCreated(Sort Key) | ArticleName | Data|

     And, use DynamodB Local Secondary index when you need to support querying items with different sorting order of attributes.
+    Ex:
+    SELECT * FROM user ORDER BY DateCreated

 ## ElastiCache

+### Write Through strategy
+    The write-through strategy adds data or updates data in the cache whenever data is written to the database.

+### Lazy Loading strategy without TTL
+    Lazy Loading is a caching strategy that loads data into the cache only when necessary.
+Whenever your application requests data, it first requests the ElastiCache cache.
+If the data exists in the cache and is current,ElastiCache returns the data to your application.
+    If the data doesn't exist in the cache or has expired, your application requests the data from your data store.

+### Lazy Loading strategy with TTL
+    In the case of Lazy Loading, the data is loaded onto the cache whenever the data is missing from the cache.
+    In case the blog gets updated, it won't be updated from the cache unless that cache expires (in case you used a TTL)

 ### Elasticache for redis
     ElastiCache for Redis with cluster mode enabled to enhance reliability and availability with little change to your existing workload.